 Criterion 10.5 The Organization shall use silvicultural practices that are ecologically appropriate for the vegetation, species, sites and management objectives. (new)

-Indicator 10.5.1 Silvicultural practices are implemented that are ecologically appropriate for the vegetation, species, sites and management objectives.
+Indicator 10.5.1 Silvicultural practices\ are implemented that are ecologically appropriate in relation to the management objectives.
+Protected species, sensitive ecosystems\ and plant habitats to be maintained.
+Density Data Models\ shall be applied.